Y2Kmeltdown/daedalus_core/README.md

 cd daedalus_core
 sudo bash daedalusInstall.sh </path/to/data>
 ```
-The script sets all of the required raspberry pi configuration and moves the code and config into a permanent location.
+The script sets all of the required raspberry pi configuration, moves the code and config into a permanent location, installs and starts supervisor, sets up the ethernet network as a host device then finally reboots to allow some changes to take affect.
 The data is stored in the specified location of the install script.

+After rebooting, daedalus core should start acting as a host device making it easy to connect via ethernet while in remote locations and the status of sensors should be available at `daedalus.local`

 ## How to use